JS12540/budget-guard/README.md

 /plugin marketplace add https://github.com/JS12540/budget-guard
 ```

-You should see: `Successfully added marketplace: budget-guard`
+You should see: `Successfully added marketplace: claude-code-labs`

 **Step 3 — Install the plugin**

 ```
-/plugin install budget-guard@budget-guard
+/plugin install budget-guard@claude-code-labs
 ```

 A panel opens — select **Install for you (user scope)** and confirm.